MemeLabs/chat-gui/assets/dev/README.md

 ## Testing autocomplete

-A couple of similar usernames are loaded into chat for autocomplete testing:
+A couple of similar usernames are loaded into chat for autocomplete testing - see their names in `MockStream.js`.
-`
-'CrippleMan',
-'CozyPan',
-'CoDirectionalFan',
-'CoolKikker',
-'CoolCool'
-`

 If you want to add additional usernames to the chat, sending a message through `mockStream` with the desired username will add it.